peteroupc/peteroupc.github.io/bernoulli.md

 | 3 | $f(\lambda)=f_0(\lambda)$ | With probability _CS_, run the modified algorithm with $g(\lambda)=\lambda$ and return the result.
 Otherwise, return 0. |
 | 4 | $f(\lambda)=1-f_0(\lambda)$ | With probability _CS_, run the modified algorithm with $g(\lambda)=\lambda$ and return 1 minus the result.
 Otherwise, return 1. |

-The conditions on $f$ given above mean that&mdash;
+The conditions on $f$ given earlier mean that&mdash;

 - for series of type 1, _f_(0) = 1&minus;_CS_ and _f_(1) = 1 (series of type 1 with _CS_=1 is the main form in Mendo's paper),
 - for series of type 2, _f_(0) = _CS_ and _f_(1) = 0,